Do You Need Wildfire Insurance

 Where Can I Get Wildfire Insurance

-If wildlife insurance is not included in your home insurance, you should know if you can include it in your coverage.
-You might be able to obtain coverage through the FAIR plan.
-It is a state-mandated program that gives access to insurance for high-risk properties if you’re unable to obtain coverage because you reside in a high-risk area.
+If wildlife insurance is not included to your home insurance, you should know if you can include it to your coverage.
+You might be able to obtain coverage through FAIR plan.
+It is a state-mandated program that gives access to insurance for high-risk properties, if you’re unable to obtain coverage because you reside in a high-risk area.

 Fair Access to Insurance Requirements is referred to as FAIR.
 Insurance providers are not renewing policies where they are allowed to in many areas where wildfires have destroyed homes.
 However, some state insurance commissioners impose a one-year moratorium on non-renewals after a wildfire.
-You can appeal an insurer’s decision not to renew you.
+You have the right to appeal an insurer’s decision to not renew you.